 The easiest pillar of them all.
 Or well easy, maybe the most well known.
 Environment might be something you focus on at home as well, you recycle, turn the lights of etc. etc. Environmental friendly travel can be as easy as respecting wildlife, don’t litter, turn of the lights (and air-conditioning) in your room when you leave.
-I am not asking for big steps, just to be more conscious about what you do!
+We are not asking for big steps, just to be more conscious about what you do!
 We’ll dive into this deeper, and how to be a better environmental traveler, in future posts!

 So why does environmental friendly travel matter?
-As I said before, we love visiting forests, climb mountains, lay on the most beautiful beaches.
-I don’t think anyone would like to lay between trash on the beach or climb mountains of trash instead.
+As we said before, we love visiting forests, climb mountains, lay on the most beautiful beaches.
+We don’t think anyone would like to lay between trash on the beach or climb mountains of trash instead.
 Besides that, due to global warming many beautiful places (such as the great barrier reef), are already getting destroyed.
 Let’s try to save the ones that are still out there!

 The pillar of society is all about culture.
 This is something that will ask a little bit more of your involvement once traveling.
 Culture friendly travel means you strive to preserve local culture and heritage.
 These can be the easiest steps from respecting local culture and following the rules, to diving into the culture, learning about the culture and to build bridges between their culture and yours.
-Still not sure what I am talking about?
+Still not sure what we are talking about?

-Respecting local culture could mean following dress codes at temples in South East Asia, respecting local spiritual sights such as not climbing Ayers Rock (or Uluru) in Australia.
+Respecting local culture could mean following dress codes at temples in South East Asia, respecting local spiritual sights such as not climbing Uluru/Ayers Rock, in Australia.
 These rules are often unspoken, not enforced, and therefore ask for a higher level of participation.
 But culture friendly travel, and respecting local cultures matter because it is a big reason for many of us for travel.
 We want to see the monks praying in the temples of Myanmar, hear the prayers of the mosque in Iran, and the cows walking around the streets of India.
 It might not be your culture, but learn and respect instead of trying to change it.